Analysis of materiality

 The analysis started with an identification of the topics.

-The analysis started with an identification of the topics noted in the main sustainability guidelines (ISO 26000 and GRI-G4), which are considered to be representative of the perspective external to the company, as they were identified as a result of multi-stakeholder dialogue at international level.
+The analysis started with an identification of the topics noted in the main sustainability guidelines (ISO 26000, GRI and SDGs), which are considered to be representative of the perspective external to the company, as they were identified as a result of multi-stakeholder dialogue at international level.
 These topics were then contextualised with respect to Snam’s main business sector, Utilities, through benchmarking carried out with the sustainability reports of the main sector companies at international level, as well as questionnaires of the most important rating agencies.
 The following were analysed to define the materiality of the relevant topics highlighted:

 - The sector environment, public opinion and the pressures on the company, which make it possible to evaluate the evolution of political, economic and social phenomena at global and local level that could influence Snam’s strategies in the short and long term, as well as identify new topics and strengthen those already identified by analysing press reviews, media and the web;